digggold/DirtBricks/README.md

 DirtBricks isn’t here to **convince** you of its worth—because **blockchains, tokens, and names have no inherent value**.
 The **only** real value? **The fire in our souls.
 The strength of our hands.
 The force of our collective will.**

-## The Almighty Walls Opportunity.
+## The Almighty Walls of Opportunity.
 DirtBricks doesn’t promise to be fast, cheap, or revolutionary. **It’s just a foundation**—**a pile of dirt and bricks**.
 **What happens next?
 That’s on us.**